 Note 1.
 Significant accounting policies

 The principal accounting policies adopted in the preparation of the financial statements are set out below.
+These policies have been consistently applied to all the years presented, unless otherwise stated.

 New or amended Accounting Standards and Interpretations adopted